 LIBOR, which is set to be phased out at the end of 2021, is used as a reference rate for certain of our financial instruments, including the Partnership's term loans, revolving credit facilities and the interest rate swap agreements that we use to manage our interest rate exposure.
-We are reviewing how the LIBOR phase-out will affect the Partnership, including the possibility of a delay in adopting a new benchmark due to the uncertainty surrounding the COVID-19 pandemic, but we currently do not expect the impact to be material.
+We are reviewing how the expected LIBOR phase-out will affect the Partnership, including the possibility of a delay in adopting a new benchmark due to the uncertainty surrounding the COVID-19 pandemic.
+We currently do not expect the impact to be material.

-As of March 31, 2020, the Partnership's interest rate exposure resulted from our floating rate on North Baja's Unsecured Term Loan Facility, PNGTS' Revolving Credit Facility and Tuscarora's Unsecured Term Loan Facility, under which \$118 million, or 6 percent, of our outstanding debt was subject to variability in LIBOR interest rates (December 31, 2019 - \$112 million or 6 percent).
+As of June 30, 2020, the Partnership's interest rate exposure resulted from our floating rate on North Baja's Unsecured Term Loan Facility, PNGTS' Revolving Credit Facility and Tuscarora's Unsecured Term Loan Facility, under which \$144 million, or 7 percent, of our outstanding debt was subject to variability in LIBOR interest rates (December 31, 2019 - \$112 million or 6 percent).

-As of March 31, 2020, the variable interest rate exposure related to our 2013 Term Loan Facility was hedged by fixed interest rate swap arrangements and our effective interest rate was 3.26 percent.
-If interest rates hypothetically increased (decreased) on these facilities by one percent (100 basis points), compared with rates in effect at March 31, 2020, our annual interest expense would increase (decrease) and net income would decrease (increase) by approximately \$1 million.
+As of June 30, 2020, the variable interest rate exposure related to our 2013 Term Loan Facility was hedged by fixed interest rate swap arrangements and our effective interest rate was 3.26 percent.
+If interest rates hypothetically increased (decreased) on these facilities by one percent (100 basis points), compared with rates in effect at June 30, 2020, our annual interest expense would increase (decrease) and net income would decrease (increase) by approximately \$1 million.

-As of March 31, 2020, \$115 million, or 32 percent, of Northern Border's outstanding debt was at floating rates.
-If interest rates hypothetically increased (decreased) by one percent (100 basis points), compared with rates in effect at

-March 31, 2020, Northern Border's annual interest expense would increase (decrease) and its net income would decrease (increase) by approximately \$1 million.
+As of June 30, 2020, \$120 million, or 32 percent, of Northern Border's outstanding debt was at floating rates.
+If interest rates hypothetically increased (decreased) by one percent (100 basis points), compared with rates in effect at June 30, 2020, Northern Border's annual interest expense would increase (decrease) and its net income would decrease (increase) by approximately \$1 million.

-GTN's Unsecured Senior Notes, Northern Border's and Iroquois' Senior Notes, and all of Great Lakes' Notes represent fixed-rate debt, and are therefore not exposed to market risk due to floating interest rates.
+Northern Border's and Iroquois' Senior Notes, and all of Great Lakes' and GTN's Notes represent fixed-rate debt, and are therefore not exposed to market risk due to floating interest rates.
 Interest rate risk does not apply to Bison, as Bison does not have any debt.